 • Automatically until pass - The student submission is automatically reopened until the student achieves the grade to pass value set in the Gradebook (Categories and items section) for this assignment.

 4. Maximum attempts: The maximum number of submissions attempts that can be made by a student.
 After this number of attempts has been made the student's submission will not be able to be reopened.
+Assignment%20Submission%20Settings

 Group submission settings:

-1. Students submit in groups: If enabled students will be divided into groups based on the default set of groups or a custom grouping.
+1. Students submit in groups: If enabled, students will be divided into groups based on the default set of groups or a custom grouping.
 A group submission will be shared among group members and all members of the group will see each other’s changes to the submission.
 Unless groups have been created within UR Courses, do not use this option.
 Note that if you use this setting, you should not change the members of these groups during the semester.

 2. Require group to make submission: If enabled, users who are not members of a group will be unable to make submissions.